erictt/computer-science-learning/source/_posts/cs6250/week-5-router-design-and-algorithems-part-1.md

     * We encode the stride of the trie node using a pointer to the node.
 The root node stays as is (in the previous scheme).
     * We note that the rightmost node still needs to examine 3 bits because of P7.
     * But at the leftmost node needs only to examine 2 bits because P3 has 5 bits in total.
 So we can rewrite the leftmost node as in the figure below.
     * So now we have four fewer entries than our fixed stride scheme.
-So by varying the strides, we could make our prefix database smaller and optimize for memory.
+So by varying the strides, we could **make our prefix database smaller and optimize for memory**.
     * <img src="https://i.imgur.com/V0hcd12.jpg" style="width: 600px" />
 * Some **key points** about variable stride:
     1. Every node can have a different number of bits to be explored.
-    2. The optimizations to the stride length for each node are all done to save trie memory and the least memory accesses.
+    2. The optimizations to the stride length for each node are all done to **save trie memory and the least memory accesses**.
     3. An optimum variable stride is selected by using dynamic programming